Don’t Turn Your Back on the Dogs!

 One of the golden retrievers, eager to make everything better, edges in close and whaps my leg with her tail as I scramble in protection.
 Everyone continues to cajole the dogs to a respectable distance which is a struggle because I have become the magnet for attention and am now sitting, which is common language for “open for dog lovin’.”

 Next, we begin to talk about how I can physically be moved across the rolling hill to the car in the parking lot.
 Charlie offers the idea of emptying the muddy water out of the kiddy pool for a sliding stretcher of sorts.
 These are desperate times.
 I imagine slipping around in the grit of leftover red dirt and water still clinging in the lower creases.
-The pool sides crack under the awkwardness of my body splayed out as it’s dragged along the slope, men swearing as the edges escape their prying fingers from the weight.
+The pool sides cracking under the awkwardness of my body splayed out as it’s dragged along the slope, men swearing as the edges escape their prying fingers from the weight.
 Then, of course, every dang dog in the place would see this as a pile on opportunity of pure delight, a collection of dogs launching themselves alight in mid-air with the biggest smiles and tongues dangling out, legs going all directions, all in slow motion before landing gleefully on my person in happenstance fashion.
 They’d careen into my bones and softer spots scratching the sides of the pool to gain traction once again.
 Of course, there would be a grumbly mass of roughhousing as they further lose their minds in utter joy at this surprise celebration.

 Okay, maybe not the kiddy pool.